 Propagation of Orchids

-• There are many species that exhibit seed dormancy which is localised in the seed coat and/ or in the endosperm.
+• There are many species that exhibit seed dormancy which is localized in the seed coat and/ or in the endosperm.
 By removing these the seeds germinate immediately.

 • In some fruit trees, embryos require a period after ripening before germination.
 Iris seeds may take two or several years to germinate.
-This period of dormancy can be effectively eliminated by embryo culture .
-Other example are Prunus , Taxus etc.
+This period of dormancy can be effectively eliminated by embryo culture.
+Other examples are Prunus, Taxus, etc.

 Rescuing incompatible hybrid crosses

-• The pre fertilization barrier is usually due to inhibition if pollen tube growth by the stigma or supper style, circumvented by using the cut style technique or in vitro pollination.
+• The pre-fertilization barrier is usually due to inhibition of pollen tube growth by the stigma or supper style, circumvented by using the cut style technique or in vitro pollination.

-• Post fertilization barriers frequently result from the failure of the hybrid endosperm to develop properly, leading to starvation and abortion of the hybrid embryo or result from embryo-endosperm incompatibility where the endosperm produces toxins that kill the embryo.
+• Post-fertilization barriers frequently result from the failure of the hybrid endosperm to develop properly, leading to starvation and abortion of the hybrid embryo or resulting from embryo-endosperm incompatibility where the endosperm produces toxins that kill the embryo.

 In vitro plant regeneration:

-Hybrid plantlets can be obtained by growing the immature zygotic hybrid embryos directly into seedlings or propagated as clones of hybrid plantlets.
+Hybrid plantlets can be obtained by growing the immature zygotic hybrid embryos directly into seedlings or propagating them as clones of hybrid plantlets.

 Factors affecting the success of embryo culture